 Survey Items

 A survey consists of items.
 An item can belong to either a question type or a non-question type category.
-A question item is structured by the following components:
+(Read more about item types).

 Header